QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.md

 Similarly to how app qubes are based on their underlying [template](/doc/glossary/#template), disposables are based on their underlying [disposable template](/doc/glossary/#disposable-template).
 R4.0 introduces the concept of multiple disposable templates, whereas R3.2 was limited to only one.

-On a fresh installation of Qubes, the default disposable template is called `fedora-XX-dvm` (where `XX` is the Fedora version of the default template).
+On a fresh installation of Qubes, the default disposable template is called `fedora-X-dvm` or `debian-X-dvm` (where `X` is a release number).
 If you have included the Whonix option in your install, there will also be a `whonix-ws-dvm` disposable template available for your use.

 You can set any app qube to have the ability to act as a disposable template with:

 ```
-qvm-prefs <vmname> template_for_dispvms True
+qvm-prefs <APP_QUBE> template_for_dispvms True
 ```

 The default system wide disposable template can be changed with `qubes-prefs default_dispvm`.
 By combining the two, choosing `Open in disposable` from inside an app qube will open the document in a disposable based on the default disposable template you specified.

-You can change this behaviour for individual VMs: in the Application Menu, open Qube Settings for the VM in question and go to the "Advanced" tab.
+You can change this behavior for individual qubes: in the Application Menu, open Qube Settings for the qube in question and go to the "Advanced" tab.
-Here you can edit the "Default disposable" setting to specify which disposable template will be used to launch disposables from that VM.
+Here you can edit the "Default disposable" setting to specify which disposable template will be used to launch disposables from that qube.
 This can also be changed from the command line with:

 ```
-qvm-prefs <VM> default_dispvm <DISPOSABLEVM_TEMPLATE>
+qvm-prefs <QUBE> default_dispvm <DISPOSABLE_TEMPLATE>
 ```

 For example, `anon-whonix` has been set to use `whonix-ws-dvm` as its `default_dispvm`, instead of the system default.
 You can even set an app qube that has also been configured as a disposable template to use itself, so disposables launched from within the app qube/disposable template would inherit the same settings.

-NetVM and firewall rules for disposable templates can be set as they can for a normal VM.
+Network and firewall settings for disposable templates can be set as they can for a normal qube.
-By default a disposable will inherit the NetVM and firewall settings of the disposable template on which it is based.
+By default a disposable will inherit the network and firewall settings of the disposable template on which it is based.
 This is a change in behaviour from R3.2, where disposables would inherit the settings of the app qube from which they were launched.
 Therefore, launching a disposable from an app qube will result in it using the network/firewall settings of the disposable template on which it is based.
-For example, if an app qube uses sys-net as its NetVM, but the default system disposable uses sys-whonix, any disposable launched from this app qube will have sys-whonix as its NetVM.
+For example, if an app qube uses sys-net as its net qube, but the default system disposable uses sys-whonix, any disposable launched from this app qube will have sys-whonix as its net qube.

 **Warning:** The opposite is also true.
 This means if you have changed anon-whonix's `default_dispvm` to use the system default, and the system default disposable uses sys-net, launching a disposable from inside anon-whonix will result in the disposable using sys-net.

-A disposable launched from the Start Menu inherits the NetVM and firewall settings of the disposable template on which it is based.
+A disposable launched from the app menu inherits the net qube and firewall settings of the disposable template on which it is based.
-Note that changing the "NetVM" setting for the system default disposable template *does* affect the NetVM of disposables launched from the Start Menu.
+Note that changing the net qube setting for the system default disposable template *does* affect the net qube of disposables launched from the app menu.
-Different disposable templates with individual NetVM settings can be added to the Start Menu.
+Different disposable templates with individual net qube settings can be added to the app menu.

 **Important Notes:**
 Some disposable templates will automatically create a menu item to launch a disposable, if you do not see an entry and want to add one please use the command: